kokx/autohome/README.md

 automation system itself, but not a point-and-click interface for configuring devices.

+# Run it for development

+Copy `config/autoload/devices.local.php.dist` to
+`config/autoload/devices.local.php` and adjust it to your own setup.

+Run `npm install --dev` and `composer install` to install all dependencies

+Run `composer run --timeout=0` and `npm start` to start a server on http://localhost:8090

+# Device support

+Currently, autohome has support for an OpenTherm gateway (http://otgw.tclcode.com) connected to a device running a Ser2Net (Serial to TCP) server.
+Recommended is to use a NodeMCU with ESPEasy firmware.

+Autohome also supports computers running Linux, which can be turned on using Wake-On-Lan and turned off by sending `sudo systemctl poweroff` over SSH.

 # Architecture
 This project is divided into two running parts, the webinterface and the background service.
 The webinterface sends messages (via a message queue) to the